18F/handbook/_pages/how-we-work/leading-projects.md

 * Establishing a healthy team with positive working relationships
 * The strategic direction of the project (including alignment with a portfolio, when relevant)
 * Managing work so that team members can be fully billable
-* Establishing a system to fairly rotate administrative or clerical tasks between teammates
 * Identifying project and partner needs (for instance, staffing changes, budget changes, potential work)

 In all this, your closest collaborators are 1) your account manager and 2) your project team.
 They are deeply invested, and will also be asked to account for the project’s success as part of their duties.